dotlag/Deep-Dive-Content/fluff/Mission Brief v3.md

 	is ready for an officer vote and sharing with the grunts.
 ```
 # Situation
-An SSC research vessel has gone dark on [/setting/8947 Noctuae II - 3](/setting/8947%20Noctuae%20II%20-%203), after an uptick in pirate activity.
+An SSC research vessel has gone dark on [8947 Noctuae II - 3](setting/8947%20Noctuae%20II%20-%203.md), after an uptick in pirate activity.
 Their last communication was an encrypted data packet, including a snapshot of one of the research NHPs.
 The vessel appears to have been overrun by pirates and commandeered, and its location is currently unknown.

 # Mission
 Find and retake the SSC research vessel, and preferably rescue the crew as well.
 Apprehend the pirates who have taken over the facility, and provide security to the facility while an SSC security team transits to the facility.

 # Tactical Assessment
-~~The pirates that have been observed in-system are a fairly light outfit.~~ The **[/setting/Red Flag Fleet](/setting/Red%20Flag%20Fleet)** is a relatively light outfit that operates out of a base built into the seventh moon of 8947 Noctuae II.
+~~The pirates that have been observed in-system are a fairly light outfit.~~ The **[Red Flag Fleet](setting/Red%20Flag%20Fleet.md)** is a relatively light outfit that operates out of a base built into the seventh moon of 8947 Noctuae II.
 They operate a pair of gunships and one light cruiser.[^1]

 The cruiser *Zheng Yi Sao* can keep pace with *Lucid* for long enough to be a potential threat, but *Lucid* displaces nearly twice what they do.  *Lucid* believes that the **Red Flag Fleet** will avoid any hard engagements and instead choose to perform hit-and-runs with their gunships and leave the *Zheng Yi Sao* to respond to any attacks by *Lucid*.